“Homeostasis is the state of steady internal chemical and physical conditions maintained by living systems.”

 - Blood partial pressure of oxygen and carbon dioxide homeostasis

 - Extracellular sodium concentration homeostasis

-- Plasma ionized calcium homeostasis
+- Plasma ionised calcium homeostasis

 - The volume of body water homeostasis